European-XFEL/imageProcessor/doc/source/user_docu_thumbnail.rst

 ***************

-The `ImageThumbnail` device is meant to reduce the input image for preview purposes. expects an image in input.
+The `ImageThumbnail` device is meant to reduce the input image for preview purposes.
+It expects an image in input.

 It lets the user specify the size of a canvas where the output thumbnail image must fit.
-It outputs the image downscaled to fit in the specivied canvas.
+It outputs the image downscaled to fit in the specified canvas.
 Downscaled image is obtained by means of the `thumbnail` function from the :rtd:`image-processing` package.